wp-plugins/wdl-pedigree-chart/readme.txt

 Use the power of WordPress and its database to display your Family Tree online

-Display 3 Generations of your Family on one page with this fully administrable pedigree chart.
+Display 3 Generations of your Family on one page with this fully administrable plugin.

-With this Plugin you have the ability
+<strong>With this Plugin you have the ability</strong>

 *   To add, view and display Family Members and their Information (3 Generations)
 *   To Edit or Delete Family Database information directly through te Plugin Menus